Downy mildew of cucurbits

 Symptoms of the disease are confined

-conditions (i.e., dew or irrigation) lesions become water-soaked, which later
+conditions (i.e., dew or irrigation), lesions become water-soaked, which later

-of reduction in photosynthetic area of leaves.
+of a reduction in the photosynthetic area of leaves.

 Pathogen

-by Oomycetous fungus, Pseudoperonospora cubensis.
+Downy mildew of cucurbits is caused by Oomycetous fungus, Pseudoperonospora cubensis.
 It is an obligate parasite

-into pointed tips at acute angles.
-Large conspicuous lemon-shaped sporangia born
+or biotrophs.
+Fungus produces singly borne sporangiophores, which terminate into pointed tips at acute angles.
+Large, conspicuous lemon-shaped sporangia are born

 finely decorated.
 Sexual reproduction in this fungus is rare (Colucci et al.,